503 Penn Street

 Modified:

 In 1872 there was a fire which wiped out the entire north side 500 block of Penn Street.
-The fire originated in the Stichter’s Hardware Store building next door.
+The fire originated next door at 11 North 5th Street.

 Around the turn of the twentieth century it was purchased by William K. Eckert, owner of Deppen Brewing Company.
 During this 1901 purchase the deed described it as a two story brick dwelling.
 Beginning in 1902 a very popular establishment called the Colonial Cafe was on the main floor.
 The Colonial Cafe was a seemingly hopping spot, known for a Germania Band which played there frequently.